microsoft/vscode-docs/api/references/theme-color.md

 - `diffEditor.move.border`: The border color for text that got moved in the diff editor.

 ## Chat colors

 - `chat.requestBackground`: The background color of a chat request.
 - `chat.requestBorder`: The border color of a chat request.

 ## Inline Chat colors

-- `inlineChat.background`: Background color of the interactive editor widget
+- `inlineChat.background`: Background color of the interactive editor widget.
-- `inlineChat.border`: Border color of the interactive editor widget
+- `inlineChat.border`: Border color of the interactive editor widget.
-- `inlineChat.shadow`: Shadow color of the interactive editor widget
+- `inlineChat.shadow`: Shadow color of the interactive editor widget.
 - `inlineChat.regionHighlight`: Background highlighting of the current interactive region.
 Must be transparent.
-- `inlineChatInput.border`: Border color of the interactive editor input
+- `inlineChatInput.border`: Border color of the interactive editor input.
-- `inlineChatInput.focusBorder`: Border color of the interactive editor input when focused
+- `inlineChatInput.focusBorder`: Border color of the interactive editor input when focused.
-- `inlineChatInput.placeholderForeground`: Foreground color of the interactive editor input placeholder
+- `inlineChatInput.placeholderForeground`: Foreground color of the interactive editor input placeholder.
-- `inlineChatInput.background`: Background color of the interactive editor input
+- `inlineChatInput.background`: Background color of the interactive editor input.
-- `inlineChatDiff.inserted`: Background color of inserted text in the interactive editor input
+- `inlineChatDiff.inserted`: Background color of inserted text in the interactive editor input.
-- `inlineChatrDiff.removed`: Background color of removed text in the interactive editor input
+- `inlineChatrDiff.removed`: Background color of removed text in the interactive editor input.

 ## Editor widget colors